collective/diazotheme.startup/README.rst

 using the **theming** and **packaging** features available for create Diazo_ theme using `plone.app.theming`_.

 `Initializr`_ is here to kick-start the development of your new projects.
 It generates templates based on HTML5 Boilerplate by allowing you to choose which parts you want or don't want from it.
 A `responsive template`_ has also been added to start from a basic design instead of a blank page.

 `HTML5 Boilerplate`_ (sometimes called **H5BP**) is a front-end template based on *HTML5*.
-This is the biggest differentiator from Bootstrap—it’s a template, not a framework.
+This is the biggest differentiator from Bootstrap-it's a template, not a framework.
-Boilerplate is, according to its author,

-*"a package of useful contraptions, hacks, and cross-browser libraries."*
+Boilerplate is, according to its author, *"a package of useful contraptions, hacks, and cross-browser libraries"*.

-While Bootstrap contains strong rules for each element of an interface, Boilerplate is more geared to help you with a fast and smart launch of your new project.
-H5BP is not about rules; it’s about a quick start.
+While Bootstrap contains strong rules for each element of an interface, Boilerplate is more geared to help you with a fast and smart launch of your new project. **H5BP** is not about rules; it's about a quick start.

 This package contains *five diazo themes* that are good to use as startups for new themes.
 Four of the themes are to be used with `Sunburst Theme`_ as Theme base.